My kids love these magnetic boards.

 They use them with their magnetic letters, shapes and numbers, but also for keeping their craft items from being pushed onto the floor or into their neighbor's work zone.
 N (pre-k) is using one to work on his color word spelling, using the color word wall as a reference if he gets stuck.

 We also use them for marble painting.
-I just saw a blog post that used magnetic marbles and a wand magnet underneath to manipulate the marbles in a more precise manner.
+I just saw a blog post that used magnetic marbles and a wand magnet underneath a cookie sheet to manipulate the marbles in a more precise manner.
 We will definitely be trying that soon.
-Several pinners have mentioned using chalkboard paint.
 Since we use these a lot for art projects, I wanted something that cleaned up easy.
 I am thinking about painting the backsides with chalkboard paint, to have the best of both worlds.
 We have very large both indoor and outdoor chalk boards, though.

 Since they have a hole in the ends, and nest, we store them on the manipulatives closet's door on a hook.
 If you use a good quality paint, they hold up very well.
 I've been using mine for 7 years and they show very little wear even though they've been scraped, dropped on the floor, etc.